Electronic Timestamping: Definition and Usage

 For high-value documents, qualified timestamping is recommended.

 Timestamping is systematic in modern electronic signatures.
-But certain situations require particular vigilance:
+But certain situations require particular attention:

 - Calls for tenders (submission deadline)